OpenJobDescription/openjd-specifications/wiki/2023-09:-Template-Schemas.md

 ### 5.3. `<CancelationMethod>`

-The cancelation method defines the process by which an action is canceled.
+The cancellation method defines the process by which an action is canceled.

 ```bnf
 <CancelationMethod> ::= <CancelationMethodTerminate> | <CancelationMethodNotifyThenTerminate>